emolaus/paperquizkiller/README.md

 Install mongodb, I'm using v.
 3.0.6

 Download mathjax under public/libs/mathjax/, I'm using v.
-2.5
+2.5.
+For some reason, fonts/ should be in the public/libs directory, NOT under mathjax!

 Start mongod with `mongod --dbpath <app-path>/data` or on Debian (systemd) see http://andyfelong.com/2016/01/mongodb-3-0-9-binaries-for-raspberry-pi-2-jessie/